mustafaquraish/cup/README.md

 # OR
 $ ./build/cupcc /path/to/program.cup -o prog -r 1 2 3 4
 ```
-Make sure to not have the executable name end in `.nasm` or `.o`, since there are some temporary files created during compilation.
+Make sure to not have the executable name end in `.yasm` or `.o`, since there are some temporary files created during compilation.

 ---